rsbaher1/ENSF619.2-RSVP_Module/CONTRIBUTING.md

 ## OSS Policy

 Any third-party components added to the project must be of the same license as this project (MIT) or have a compatible license.
 This means that any software that does not comply with the MIT license must be developed from scratch if there are no other alternatives that also comply with the MIT license.

+> *Please see: https://tldrlegal.com/ for more information on Licenses and compatibility.*

 ---
 > **Copyright Regina Baher, 2021.**